renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning
     When `platformAutomerge` is enabled, Renovate enqueues the platform PR automerge at time of creation, so the schedule specified in `automergeSchedule` cannot be followed.
-    As a workaround, set `platformAutomerge: false`, configure `schedule` to control PR creation, and enforce successful pipelines before merging on your platform.
+    If it's essential that automerging only happens within the specific `automergeSchedule` time window, then you need to set `platformAutomerge` to `false` and instead rely on Renovate's automerge instead of the platform one.

 ## automergeStrategy